-MS-LS3-2-Develop and use a model to describe why asexual reproduction results in offspring with identical genetic information and sexual reproduction results in offspring with genetic variation.
-Activity: Red Big Ideas Lesson 10.2 Practice and Problem Solving numbers 20-22b---students will create punnett squares and find probabilities of various gene combinations.
+MS-LS3-2 Develop and use a model to describe why asexual reproduction results in offspring with identical genetic information and sexual reproduction results in offspring with genetic variation.

+Activity: Students will create punnett squares and find probabilities of various gene combinations.